Last page update: January 21, 2017

 In 1990 ABC's Chris Wallace interviewed Walt Disney Attractions President Dick Nunis for a Prime Time Live segment on WDW.
 During their conversation, Wallace asked Nunis about EPCOT, the city that never materialized.
 Nunis, who had years earlier suggested to Orlando-Land magazine editor Edward L. Prizer that the EPCOT plans Walt left behind were sketchy at best, responded by asking Wallace, "isn't this a city?"
 He offered by way of example the fact that thousands of guests spent the night on WDW property every evening, and they were real people.
 Using Nunis' logic, guests at WDW hotels had become the citizens of EPCOT, an extension of the theory that WDW was EPCOT.
 Others within the company, such as Marty Sklar, have offered more straightforward accounts of EPCOT's end.
 They assert that Walt's successors really didn't know what to do with his city, or how to do it without him.
 He was the one consumed with the passion for the project, and without his hand in the process the only palatable option was to make something out of it that was in keeping with proven formulas; i.e., turn it into a theme park venture that wouldn't scare the stockholders too much.
 Not that EPCOT Center itself was without its own nail-biting observers.
 Anyone in the company nervous about the park's prospects for success was, really, just being rational.

 That theme park, by the way, became Epcot instead of EPCOT Center in 1995.
 In dropping the "Center" from the title and changing the acronym to a name, the company exercised some sound judgment in allowing for the difference between EPCOT the city and Epcot the park.
 In 1996, Disney's newly developed "town" of Celebration (Osceola County, FL) welcomed its first residents.
 This planned community has been compared to Walt's plans for EPCOT by many of the company's high-ranking officials.
 Some reasoned that the spirit of EPCOT was being fulfilled by Celebration, 30 years after Disney's city concept was first introduced.
 It was and is difficult, however, to reconcile that kind of reasoning with that 1966 painting, with that model or with Walt's EPCOT film.
-If Celebration was in any way intended to serve as a stand-in for EPCOT as a community, it didn't measure up.
+If Celebration was in any way intended to serve as a stand-in for EPCOT as a community, it didn't deliver on the basic experimental principles around which EPCOT originally conceived.

-Of course, some of those who worked with Walt doubted that even he could have pulled off the experimental city.
-Ward Kimball for one, who was Walt Disney Productions' preeminent lunatic-in-residence for decades, expressed uncharacteristic reservations about EPCOT's potential in an interview with my Disney research associate Ross Plesset.
+Some of those who worked with Walt doubted that even he could have pulled off the experimental city.
+Animator Ward Kimball for one, who was Walt Disney Productions' preeminent artist/lunatic-in-residence for decades, expressed uncharacteristic reservations about EPCOT's potential in an interview with my Disney research associate Ross Plesset.
 The sentiment that "you can't experiment with people's lives" has come up on more than one occasion in discussions with other WDP figures.
-This is not exactly true given that governments, corporations, doctors and real estate developers experiment with people's lives all the time.
-But the notion falters for a more specific reason: before Walt Disney died it was already established that anyone living in EPCOT would do so on a temporary basis, most likely for no more than two years.
-This doesn't change the fact that it would still be a huge laboratory with human mice, but its intended long-range impact was not to be on individual families but the world at large.
+This isn't true given that governments, corporations and doctors experiment with people's lives when they decided how much police protection to give a neighborhood, how much medicine to prescribe you or how much they pay you vs. how much fun they make your workplace, but the notion falters for a more specific reason: before Walt Disney died it was already established that anyone living in EPCOT would do so on a temporary basis, most likely for no more than two years.
+This doesn't change the fact that it would still have been an exercise in authority, control and human nature, but its intended long-range impact was not to be on individual families but the world at large.

 One thing about EPCOT that persists in rearing its impossible head is the assertion that it was going to be a "domed city."
 After reading various quick newspieces from the past 25 years and comparing those to Walt Disney Productions actual plans for EPCOT, one would wonder how anyone might believe that the Disney company would cover a billion-dollar city of the future with a translucent dome that would, if built to truly span the city center, represent an engineering feat that shamed the Pantheon just so they could pit air-conditioning technology against the intense greenhouse effect that would result from a massive dome in one of the warmest climates in the USA.
-But there have also been references to this big dome in more scholarly works such as Steve Mannheim's extremely well-written Walt Disney and the Quest for Community (Ashgate Publishing, 2002).
-Mannheim wrote that Walt's EPCOT film contains animation depicting a hemispherical dome enclosing the city's 50-acre core.
+It doesn't make a lick of sense.
+But there have also been references to this big dome in more scholarly works such as Mannheim's book.
+He wrote that Walt's EPCOT film contains animation depicting a hemispherical dome enclosing the city's 50-acre core.
 What the film actually depicts is a close-up ... concurrent with the narrator's reference to the enclosed, climate-controlled city center ... of a domed skylight structure built into the city center's flat roof.
 Depending on which EPCOT rendering you view, there were twelve to thirty of those around the central roof structure.
-EPCOT would have been full of domes, but none in the plans had a diameter exceeding 75 feet.
+EPCOT would have been full of domes, but none in the plans had a diameter exceeding about 75 feet.
 The mere fact that there were a series of these small domes shown on the city center roof makes the notion of a larger dome covering the whole of that roof ridiculous, since it would make the smaller ones superfluous.
-But this is typical of misinformation about Disney, such as Walt being frozen, that perpetuates itself indefinitely.*
+But this is typical of misinformation about Disney, such as Walt being frozen or John Hench being a vampire, that perpetuates itself indefinitely.